 Our core tasks are to show films about human rights and to stimulate screenings of films about human rights.
 We accomplish these core tasks through the organisation of the annual Movies that Matter Festival, educational activities, organising events, advisory work inland and abroad and supporting festivals worldwide.
 We do not support film production.

 Films are at the heart of all Movies that Matter activities.
 But what makes a movie a movie that matters?
 All the films that are made are important in one way or another.
 We do not determine which films are important or not.
 We do determine which films we consider important or not.
 In the first instance, we select films on the basis of artistic quality.
 The film must utilise the possibilities of the medium in a stimulating or refreshing way.
 We also value the maker’s vision.
-With an idiosyncratic vision, he or she can give us an innovative picture of reality.
+With an idiosyncratic vision, they can give us an innovative picture of reality.
 We do not limit ourselves to a form or genre.
 The common denominator of these films is that they deal with situations in which human dignity is at stake.
 In the selection we consider the urgency of the theme and the way in which the film can contribute to the knowledge and opinion of our audience.

 To realise the above mission, Movies that Matter distinguishes the following two objectives:

 Non-profit foundation Movies that Matter is designated as an ANBI organisation by the Dutch tax collectors office.
 Your donation is tax-deductible under condition.